GaianRangerPlugin/ranger-gaian-plugin/README.md

 * copy the rest of policy folder from the source tree to the policy folder.
 This provides the additional dependent jars that the plugin needs

+* Delete GAIANDB.jar & derby.jar as these will be found in the main gaian folder (this will be improved in a future build)

 * Copy the configuration files found in this project under policy/conf to policy/conf on gaian.
 These are the configuration files for the plugin which we will edit below